 Five ways to pay for post-secondary education

-Whether you’re in the middle of a post-secondary program or looking forward to starting your first semester, having a plan in place for how you’ll finance your studies is a super important part of being ready to go back to school.
-Maybe you’re one of many Canadians for whom COVID-19 has made the prospect of paying tuition and making ends meet as a student that much more complicated and challenging.
-The good news is that you have options when it comes to paying your bills and setting yourself up for success—in student life and beyond.
+Whether you’re in the middle of a post-secondary program or excited to start your first semester, you have options when it comes to paying your bills and setting yourself up for success—in student life and beyond.

 Here are five different ways to fund your post-secondary education.